blind-contours/SuperNOVA/README.md

-Dı́az and van der Laan (2018). `SuperNOVA` extends the original stochastic intervention methodology from one treatment/exposure variable to include joint stochastic interventions on two variables which allows for the construction of a non-parametric interaction parameter.
+Dı́az and van der Laan (2018). `SuperNOVA` extends the original stochastic intervention methodology from one treatment/exposure variable to include joint stochastic interventions on two variables which allows for the construction of a non-parametric interaction parameter and mediation.
 Likewise, `SuperNOVA` also estimates both individual stochastic intervention outcomes under some delta shift compared to outcome under no intervention and a target parameter for effect modification which is the difference in mean outcomes under intervention compared to no intervention across strata of an effect modifier which is data-adaptively determined.
-Future work will also include stochastic shift mediation analysis which is under development.

 Of course, it is not known a priori in most cases what variables are interacting or modifying effects (especially in the case of a mixed